artismarti/recruit/questions.md

 ## Do you help staff move into different roles, i.e. from development into UX.
 How do you go about this?

+## Do you have soft work a developer can do if they are not in a development frame of mind?